helloryantg/blackjack-game/README.md

 # Blackjack Card Game

-* Goal of the game - beat the dealer by getting a count as close to 21
+* Goal of the game - beat the dealer by getting a count as 21 or as close to 21

 ## User stores:
 1) User must be able to press start button.